Macuyiko/macuyiko.github.io/content/2024/2024_06_wave_function_collapse.md

                               ┗┓    ┏┓
 ```

-We could in fact add the same constraint for all of the tiles.
-An extension could also entail checking this for sizes from NHigh to NLow and then including minimization of the size in the objective.
+(We could in fact add the same constraint for all of the tiles.
+An extension could also entail checking this for sizes from NHigh to NLow and then including minimization of the size in the objective.)

-To end with something fun, we could also try to generate a space filling curve.
+We can also try to generate a space filling curve.
 We can do so by first creating a Hamiltonian cycle over the cells and then maximize the length of the cycle in the objective.
 We keep in the previous constraints to make it challenging.

 ```python
 # Construct Hamiltonian cycle